dventura3/system-design/README.md

 Different isolation levels specify the extent to which **the operations in one transaction are isolated from those in other transactions**.
 The standard isolation levels are four:
 - **Read Uncommitted**: Allows transactions to read uncommitted changes made by other transactions, leading to possible dirty reads, unrepeatable reads, phantom reads, lost updates.
 - **Read Committed**: Ensures that transactions can only read committed changes, preventing dirty reads but not necessarily the other issues.
-- **Repeatable Read**: This guarantees that if a transaction reads a row, it will see the same value if it rereads the row, preventing dirty reads and unrepeatable reads.
+- **Repeatable Read**: This guarantees that if a transaction reads a row, it will see the same value if it re-reads the row later, preventing dirty reads and unrepeatable reads.
 - **Serializable**: Provides the highest level of isolation by ensuring that transactions are executed in a way that results in a serializable order, preventing all types of concurrency issues.

 > Before makins a transaction, you have to set the level of isolation you want the transaction to use.
 If you do not explicitly set the level of isolation, the DB will use the default setting (which depends on the DB's type).